Alastair Seeley

-Alastair Seeley (born 4 October 1979 in Carrickfergus) is a motorcycle road racer.
-During 2021, he competed in Northern Ireland, winning the Ulster Superbike and Supersport Championships.
+Alastair Seeley (born 4 October 1979) is a motorcycle road racer from Carrickfergus, Northern Ireland.
+At the close of the North West 200 2023, Seeley had won a record 29 races in the event.
+He competes in the Superstock 1000 class for Northern Ireland based Synetiq BMW.

-At the close of North West 200 racing on 14 May 2022, Seeley had won 27 road races in the series.
+In 2021, he competed in Northern Ireland, winning the Ulster Superbike and Supersport Championships.

 During 2017, he competed in the inaugural British GP2 category within the British Supersport National Championship riding a Spirit motorcycle having a Triumph 675 engine.

 He competed in the 2016 British Superbike Championship aboard a BMW S1000R, having switched from Tyco BMW in the Superstock class.
 He was the 2009 British Superstock champion and the 2011 British Supersport champion, and also has a strong record in road racing.

 Early career

 He began circuit racing in 2000 in club events in Northern Ireland.
 In 2002 he racked up 20 wins, including his first national 125cc win and several 600 and Open class wins.
 His main 2003 focus was the Regal Championship, in which he regularly finished in the top ten, while he also won the Wirral Club Wales 600 and Powerbike Championship.

 Seeley first came to wider attention by taking two wins in the 600cc class of the British Superbike Championship's Mondello Park round in 2004.
 That year he also made his first appearance at the North West 200, and won a 6-hour Pembury endurance race for Team Twilight.
 In 2005 he won the Irish Superbike Championship and contested in various other races.
 He successfully defended this in 2006, also winning the Irish Supersport title and taking 2 top-five finishes in the 600cc class at the North West 200.
 He also did some racing in America.